farassharp/proban2/hobie/README.md

 # Hobie-project
-A sacial media site for exchange of knowledge between individuals from the same comunity
+A social media site for exchange of knowledge between individuals from the same comunity